mturk/svcbatch/docs/examples/apachetomcat.md

 #### Step 2:

-Start the service by entering
+To manually start the service use:

 ```no-highlight